IoT

 Do not stand up while riding, as the cargo bike may sway.

-Regulatory aspects
+Legal aspects

 How many children am I allowed to transport?

-The Danish Transport Authority'sBicycle Orderstates the following:
+The Danish Transport Authority’sBicycle Regulationstates the following:

-Paragraph 3.
+Section 3.
 Children carried on a bicycle must be securely fastened.

-Do we follow directives and standards?
+Are we complying with directives and standards?

 Chassis number

-Where is the chassis number located?
+Where is the VIN located?

-What is the chassis number?
+What is the VIN?

 How old is my model?